 Our Corporate Governance Culture

-The Manager aspires to the highest standards of corporate governance.
-The Manager is committed to continuous improvement in corporate governance.
-It has developed and, on an ongoing basis, maintains sound and transparent policies and practices to meet the specific business needs of CCT and to provide a firm foundation for a trusted and respected business enterprise.
-The Manager remains focused on complying with the substance and spirit of the principles of the Code of Corporate Governance 2012 (Code) while achieving operational excellence and delivering CCT's longterm strategic objectives.
+The Manager embraces the tenets of good corporate governance, including accountability, transparency and sustainability.
+It is committed to enhancing long-term unitholder value and has appropriate people, processes and structure to direct and manage the business and affairs of the Manager.
+The policies and practices it has developed to meet the specific business needs of CCT provide a firm foundation for a trusted and respected business enterprise.
+The Manager remains focused on complying with the substance and spirit of the principles of the Code of Corporate Governance 2012 (Code) while achieving operational excellence and delivering CCT's long-term strategic objectives.
 The Board of Directors (Board) is responsible for the Manager's corporate governance standards and policies, underscoring their importance to the Manager.

 The Manager has received accolades from the investment community for excellence in corporate governance.
-More details can be found in the Investor Relations and Communications section on page 54 of this Annual Report.
+More details can be found in the Investor Relations and Communications section on pages 59 to 60 of this Annual Report.

-This corporate governance report (Report) sets out the corporate governance practices for financial year (FY) 2017 with reference to the principles of the Code.
-For FY 2017, save as stated in this Report, CCT has complied in all material aspects with the principles and guidelines in the Code.
+This corporate governance report (Report) sets out the corporate governance practices for financial year (FY) 2018 with reference to the principles of the Code.
+For FY 2018, save as stated in this Report, CCT has complied in all material aspects with the principles, guidelines and recommendations in the Code.
 Where there are deviations from any of the guidelines of the Code, an explanation has been provided within this Report.
+This Report also sets out additional policies and practices adopted by the Manager which are not provided in the Code.

 (A) Board Matters